tiredofit/docker-fusiondirectory/alpine/README.md

 If you would like to add custom HTML such as themes into Fusiondirectory map your folder that follows the /www/fusiondirectory/html structure into /assets/fusiondirectory and the script will overwrite upon bootup.

+If you have custom plugins, map a folder to /assets/plugins-custom/ and they will be automatically added to the container upon startup.

 ### Environment Variables